Bernie Sanders Responds To Hillary Clinton Blaming Him For Losing Presidential Election In Her New Book

 “Let’s get together, take on Trump’s desire to divide us up, let’s go forward with the progressive agenda.
 Ask her if she’ll do that.”

-It is unclear if Hillary Clinton attacks Bernie Sanders further in her new book aside from what has been shown so far in the media, but Bernie’s sage advice is not to alienate voters by obsessing over the past.
+It is unclear if Hillary Clinton attacks Bernie Sanders further in her new book aside from what has been shown so far in the media, but Bernie’s sage advice is to not alienate voters by obsessing over the past.

 [Featured Image by Joe Raedl/Getty Images]